Skip to Main Content

 By Mark Carey

-In an anticipated and crushing blow to all employers nationwide, the Federal Trade Commission (FTC) on January 5, 2023 issued a proposed rule that would forever ban noncompetition agreements in employment for an estimated 160 million working Americans.
-Employees have suffered needlessly for far too long under these oppressive and one sided employment agreements that benefit only employers.
-I have spent my entire legal career voiding these default employer agreements, and on behalf of all employees Hasta La Vista Baby.
+In an anticipated and crushing blow to all employers nationwide, the Federal Trade Commission (FTC) on January 5, 2023, issued a proposed rule that would forever ban noncompetition agreements in employment for an estimated 160 million working Americans.
+Employees have suffered needlessly for far too long under these oppressive and one-sided employment agreements that benefit only employers.
+I have spent my entire legal career voiding these default employer agreements and on behalf of all employees of Hasta La Vista Baby.
 But employees and executives will need to be patient, as lobbyists and pro employer groups will mount an extensive legal campaign to overturn the proposed rule and you should expect this fight to go all the way to the U.S. Supreme Court.
 This battle is about corporate profit and greed, nothing more and nothing less.

 Employees Can Speak Out